wtjochung/Chat-with-Aria/README.md

 ## 🎨 Design Process

 - Client communication

 Communicate with the client to understand their needs and requirements.
-Client requested an Android mobile application that can chat with her and recommend things she could do with her time. music, websites, and
+Client requested a software that can chat with her and recommend things she could do with her time.
+Her interests are music, anime, and cats.

 - UI design & prototyping
 I sketched out the design for each page and user interactions.

 I moved on to using a wireframe software to test out the page transitions and interactions, communication with the client to take into account her ideas and suggestions.
+Class diagrams and data flow diagrams